-Focus groups of teachers and administrators from the original 70 REAC3H Network Leadership Districts provided direct support to the development of the State's ESEA Flexibility Request.
+Focus groups of teachers and administrators from the original 70 REACH Network Leadership Districts provided direct support to the development of the State's ESEA Flexibility Request.
 Leadership Districts sent a total of 22 teachers and their representatives to provide input during the Community Engagement Forum (see Attachment 2B: Summary of Public Input from Community Engagement Forum).
 In addition, administrators from the lead districts were invited to participate in ESEA Working Groups that met face-to-face and electronically throughout the development of the request.
 The underlying structures as well as many of the specifics in Sections 2.A, 2.B, 2.C, 2.D, 2.E, 2.F, and 2.G are a direct result of these ESEA Working Groups.
+ESEA Working Groups continue with input to improve processes for accountability and differentiated support for schools.